 Many of these practices require very few, if any, up-front costs.
 Employees can turn off unused lights or reuse paper, for example.
 True, you will garner more significant savings by spending money on a geothermal heating and cooling system, to name one example, but that step may be more attainable after you’ve first reaped savings from less costly initiatives.

 Ultimately, your brand image -- a critical driver of profitability -- is at stake.
 At a time when social media backlash can quickly deface a company, it’s critical for organizations to demonstrate that they connect with the concerns of their customers.

-A survey by the Natural Marketing Institute found that 58 percent of consumers consider a company’s environmental impact when making a purchase.
-Other customers look for businesses that are involved in social causes or invested in their local community in some way.
+A survey by the Natural Marketing Institute found that 58 percent of consumers polled considered a company’s environmental impact when making a purchase.
+Other customers looked for businesses that are involved in social causes or invested in their local community in some way.
 The examples are myriad.
 What matters is that consumers are watching.

 If anything is certain in business, it’s that the path to profit is fraught with ethical tangles.
 But the high ground is clearly marked, and it’s not as difficult to walk as you may think.
 You may not even have to give up meat to get there.